challenge-project/challenge-doc/working-with-relations.md

 If you know JSON, you surely see here the pattern.

 This is a relation set between checkpoints and roads.
-First, the seperation between environments is happening.
+First, the separation between environments is happening.
 For each environment, you get `SChRelationBlock[][]`.
 This is, again, a set of relations of one environment.
 The relation is then defined by `SChRelationBlock[]`.
-Here, usually this contains only pair of blocks, but you can add even 3 blocks or more.
+Here, usually, this contains only a pair of blocks, but you can add even 3 blocks or more.
 Although, you shouldn't really have one element in a relation set.

-If you have relation beween a block, and **no block**, you shouldn't forget adding an empty element as the second one.
+If you have relation between a block and **no block**, you shouldn't forget adding an empty element as the second one.
 As you can see in the example relation set, this is pretty much defined like this in JSON:

 ```json
 [